anon-blue/anon.blue/README.txt

 g we know and love will be replaced just like everything on this page.
 Let go an d play the video game we call life.
 I do have to say that I am happy I have a wi fe that fulfills my fetish for me, which is face farting.
-I suck down her farts straight out her ass lcccccccccc
+I suck down her farts straight out her ass like I needed oxygen.
+Dunno why it turns me on, but it does and I love it.
+Get to lick the booty like groceries too. mmhmm, ooh man.
-    ddd

- look at me plz plz plz plz plzzzzzzslepeekjftell me where the batchroom is echo echo echo you are bliss existence eternal love incarnate endless revelation of the self in all thing all things all things everything she touches changes and e
+ look at me plz plz plz plz plzzzzzzslepeekjftell me where the batchroom is echo echo echo you are bliss existence eternal love incarnate endless revelation of the self in all thiSo this is gs all thinge wanted me to start off this time.